GC-public-projects/openNlpSample/README.md

 # openNlpSample
-use of Apache OpenNLP Tools lib in order to identify all the POS of teh words of a text.
+use of Apache OpenNLP Tools lib in order to identify all the POS of the words of a text.

 ### Project status : Workable, documentation in progress...